 In Step 4, we use the coefficients from Step 3 to transform the categorical variables to numeric variables in a way that considers the multivariate effect of the category in a similar model.
 Note that if the number of categories is larger than $m$, some categories will already be merged in this stage through the percentile-based split on the coefficients.
 See discussion regarding the value for $m$ at the end of the section.

 In Step 5, like in Step 2, we ensure that the penalty of the first coefficient in the variable fusion is for its contribution over the reference bin.

 In Step 6, we use variable fusion across all features.
-This is allowed because now all the bins can be ordered in a meaningful way.
+This is allowed because now all the bins can be ordered meaningfully.
 That means each coefficient in the model is penalized with regards to the “previous coefficient”– for numeric and ordinal features the “previous” means the previous in the natural numeric (or logical) order, and for nominal features that means the category with the closest multivariate effect.
 This ensures a similar regularization environment across all bins.

 Here, all features belong to the set $ORD$.